 I know some people mistakenly think that a plant based diet is like eating cardboard.
 I like to think I have proven that theory wrong, but I must say that I might just eat a piece of cardboard if this delicious sun dried tomato goodness is spread on top! 🙂

 You definitely need to add this Sun Dried Tomato Spread to your list of go-to condiments.
 Just like these others that should already be on that list: Mixed Greens Almond Pepita Pesto, Creamy Cumin Ranch Dressing, and Creamy Avocado Dill Sauce.

 Let Me Know What You Think!

 Please come back after you make this and let me know how you used it and how much you love it!
-Snap a pic and share it with me on Twitter or Instagram and be sure to tag #veggieinspired and @veggie_inspired so I don’t miss it!
-How will you use this creamy spread?
+You can also find me on social media.
+Be sure to tag #veggieinspired and @veggie_inspired so I don’t miss it!
+Enjoy!

 Be sure to get the sun dried tomatoes that are NOT packed in oil.
 The ones I get come in a bag, not a jar.
 Some stores keep them by the other dried fruit; other stores keep them by the sun dried tomatoes packed in oil (which is usually near the olives, jarred roasted red peppers, pestos, etc).